Table of Contents

 Michigan Criminal Defense Lawyers Representing Drivers Facing Charges

 Being arrested for OWI can be frightening.
 You may be worried about how a drunk driving conviction will affect your life.
-You may already understand that having a criminal record can haunt you for the rest of your life.
-If you were subject to a DUI arrest in Michigan, you should discuss your situation with an experienced Michigan DUI lawyer.
-A DUI conviction can have many collateral consequences that can haunt you for the rest of your life.
-At Michigan Defense Law, we may be able to represent you and we can certainly answer your questions and help you explore all the avenues possible to protect your rights and your freedom.
+You may already understand that having a criminal record can haunt you for the rest of your life, creating collateral consequences that can affect your housing, employment, and even travel.

 DUI Arrests